Hillary Clinton now blames "Macedonia" for election loss, in bizarre onstage interview

 — GreekFire23 (@GreekFire23) May 31, 2017

-Here are some more details of Hillary’s breakdown (courtesy Zerohedge)…
+Here are some more details of Hillary’s ontage breakdown (courtesy Zerohedge)…

 1. Hillary first blames Russia and Macedonia for her election loss.